PhD Program in Health Services Research, Administration, and Policy

 - FOREIGN TRANSCRIPTS: Official transcripts or mark sheets of college-level work not in English or in the standard U.S. grading scale must be sent to a foreign educational credential evaluation service for evaluation prior to submission to UNMC.
 The transcript evaluation must be a course-by-course evaluation that identifies and describes each diploma or certificate with periods of education and equivalency of each document.
 The preferred credential evaluation services are World Education Services (WES) and Educational Credential Evaluators, Inc. (ECE).
 Other services approved by the National Association of Credential Evaluation Services (NACES) will also be accepted.
 Transcripts must carry the signature of a responsible official at the academic institution where the work was done and the seal of that institution, or must be certified true copies of the original records.
 If photocopies are provided, the copies must be certified after duplication as true copies of the original document.
 Transcripts should clearly indicate the grades received or the standing attained on required examinations.
 If transcripts do not show the degree earned and the date on which it was conferred, official degree statements must also be provided.

-- Submit official Graduate Record Examination (GRE) scores taken within the past five years.
+- Submit official Graduate Record Examination (GRE) scores from within the past three years.
 Many factors are considered in evaluating an individual's application, but many successful applicants will have scores above the 40th percentile.

 - Submit a resume or curriculum vitae